Krylov-aware stochastic trace estimation: Krylov-aware function approximation

-To improve the quality of the approximation to the dominant eigenspace of $f(\vec{A})$ while limiting the size of $\vec{\bar{Q}}_{q+1}$ (and therefore reorthogonalization and storage costs) it is common to use restarting schemes for block Lanczos \cite{baglama2003implicitly,zhou2008block}.
+To improve the quality of the approximation to the dominant eigenspace of $f(\vec{A})$ while limiting the size of $\vec{\bar{Q}}_{q+1}$ (and therefore reorthogonalization and storage costs) it is common to use restarting schemes for block-Lanczos \cite{baglama2003implicitly,zhou2008block}.
 We describe how these approaches can be used with our algorithm in \cref{sec:low_mem}.
-The costs of \hpp and our algorithms are summarized in \cref{tab:approx_costs}.
-One feature worth noting is that since we assume the last $n$ steps of the block Lanczos process are done without reorthogonalization, the number of inner products required by our algorithms grow at worst proportional to $n$ (as opposed to $n^2$).
+The costs of the algorithms described in this paper are summarized in \cref{tab:approx_costs}.
+One feature worth noting is that since we assume the last $n$ steps of the block-Lanczos process are done without reorthogonalization, the number of inner products required by our algorithms grow at worst proportional to $n$ (as opposed to $n^2$).